-Their advantage is that they make it possible to find many traces easily, but on the other hand no verification of the traces is done.
+Their advantage is that they make it possible to find many traces easily, but on the other hand, verification still needs to be done.

-If a person got lost, took a detour, it will be recorded in the GPX file.
+If a person gets lost or takes a detour, it will be recorded in the GPX file.

-It is important to study the track (see which path it follows) before you leave, to make sure that this is the path you intend to follow.
+Before you leave, it is vital to study the track (see which path it follows) to ensure that this is the path you intend to follow.

-Some tourist offices, organizations, topo-guides also sometimes offer tracks to download.
+Some tourist offices, organizations, and topo-guides also sometimes offer tracks to download.

-The second option is to draw your track.
-With the software corresponding to your handheld GPS, Land for TwoNav, BaseCamp for Garmin, and the digital map installed, you just have to draw the route of your hike by following the hiking trail on the map.
+The second option is to draw your path.
+With the software corresponding to your handheld GPS, Land for TwoNav, BaseCamp for Garmin, and the digital map installed, you have to draw your hike route by following the hiking trail on the map.

-It is also possible to add waypoints on important places, such as refuges, passes.
+It is also possible to add waypoints on essential places, such as refuges and passes.